 Hovi Care’s approach to music-based rehabilitation

 Our music therapy services form a core component of our rehabilitation programs.
-Following our founding values of providing “care from family to family,” we design musical experiences that feel personal and meaningful to each individual.
+Following our founding values of providing “care from family to family,” we design musical experiences that feel personal and meaningful to each individual, also incorporating different types of music depending on the situation.

 Hovi Care’s approach recognizes that musical preferences are deeply tied to personal identity and history.
 Rather than offering generic musical activities, we take time to understand each person’s musical background—their favorite songs, instruments they may have played, or cultural traditions they connect with.